thenativeweb/node-eventstore/README.markdown

 The project goal is to provide an eventstore in node.js.

-The project is inspired by Jonathan Olivier's [EventStore](https://github.com/joliver/EventStore) for .net.
+The project is inspired by Jonathan Oliver's [EventStore](https://github.com/joliver/EventStore) for .net.

 NOTHING TO SHOW RIGHT NOW.